-We offer our pupils an adapted curriculum that recognises the individuality of young people with autism.
-We understand that pupils with communication and socialisation difficulties have different skills and attributes.
+We offer our students an adapted curriculum that recognises the individuality of young people with autism.
+We understand that students with communication and socialisation difficulties have different skills and attributes.

 We feel our approach to working with young people with autism is unique because we are preparing them for work.
 Research shows that only 16% of adults with autism are in sustained, full-time paid employment and we are passionate about changing that statistic.

 Our students access a range of activities and experiences including supporting local and national charities in fund raising events; drop down days that focus on specific areas such as the rule of law or recycling and sustainability; weekly thinking skills programmes which challenge rigid thinking patterns, all of which support personal and social development.

 We base our learning methods around four key areas:

 - Whole Health Learning – Focuses on healthy eating, exercise and relaxation techniques to help students develop strategies for managing times of increased anxiety.

 - Connected Learning – Helps students make sense of their experiences and develop strategies for success in all areas of their life.